 A black or dark-colored roof will make your home hotter, but Southern New Jersey doesn’t get enough full days of sun to overheat your home or even make a noteworthy difference.
 So, darker colors are not something to worry about.
 A well maintained and well-installed roof, HVAC, and properly insulated home and attic will play a much bigger role in how energy-efficient and comfortable your home is.

 Lighter colored shingles will decrease the temperature of your roof, but, again, in Southern New Jersey, a light roof is not going to make significant enough of an impact on your roof’s energy efficiency that it should be a consideration.
-So, if you pick a cool color, it should be for aesthetic purposes.
+So, if you pick a cool roof color, it should be for aesthetic purposes.

 Dollar-for-dollar, an energy-efficient asphalt roof is your best bet.
 Not all roofing shingles are equal, though.
 Only asphalt shingles made with granules, like those used by Proven Contracting, provide energy-efficiency.
 In addition to being the most cost-effective roofing option, asphalt shingles are also great against wind, rain, fire and are a good sound insulator, keeping noise out of your home.